“I am so proud of my daughter, as she is the first female teacher in Parsa valley, and she supports our family with her teacher’s salary.”

 On this International Women’s Day, join us in celebrating teachers like Shukria who are working to inspire the next generation of girls in Afghanistan!

 Steps Towards Afghan Girls’ Education Success (STAGES) is AKF’s largest girls’ education programme globally.
 AKF is proud to work with a consortium of partners to implement this programme which includes CARE, Save the Children, Catholic Relief Services, Aga Khan Education Services, and the Afghan Education Production Organisation (AEPO).
-It is supported by the Afghan Ministry of Education and funded by the UK’s Department for International Development.
+It is supported by the Afghan Ministry of Education and funded by the UK’s Foreign, Commonwealth & Development Office.
 This case study was conducted by: Save the Children in Afghanistan.
 The figures in the study are taken from cross-consortium methodology, including enrolment records and internal logframes.